dfshannon/node-flash-briefing-server/README.md

 # Node Flash Briefing Server
 ## Overview
-This is a simple node server example for serving up Alexa flash briefing content.
+This is a node server example for serving up Alexa flash briefing content.
-This project just supports a single REST API endpoint and server up static JSON.
-Future versions will make use of a database to store the flash briefing content and the api will be expanded to support CRUD functions for maintaining the data.
+This project uses a MySql database for storing flash-briefing events and exposes a restful API for CRUD operations.
+API endpoints for update operations are protected using basic-authentication.

 This server supports the following:

+- Node/Express rest api
+- MySql database for event storage
+- Basic authentication
+- ES6 with babel for transpiling code.
 - Webpack 4
-- Uses babel to transpile code.
 - Hot module reloading for development
+- Unit and integration tests using mocha
+- Buyan logging
 - eslint script

 ## Prerequisites